What are the charges for shipping ports and destination ports in the United States?

 1. Port of Los Angeles

-Located at the top of San Pedro Bay on the southwest coast of California (CAUFORNIA) in the southwest of the United States (full name: The United States of America THEUNITEDSTATESOFAMERICA).
+Located at the top of San Pedro Bay on the southwest coast of California (CALIFORNIA) in the southwest of the United States (full name: The United States of America THEUNITEDSTATESOFAMERICA).
 It is on the east side of the Pacific Ocean and is the largest container port in the United States.

 1. Port of Long Beach